Schmiemandev/inkwell-data/README.md

 This repository includes a `scripts` directory containing utility scripts:

+- `validate_json.py`: This script validates all the individual JSON files in the `json_data/inks` and `json_data/pens` directories.
-- `validate_json.py`: This script validates the `json_data/inks.json` file to ensure it is well-formed JSON.
+- `validate_compiled_json.py`: This script validates the final `json_data/inks.json` and `json_data/pens.json` files to ensure they are well-formed.
-- `generate_leaderboard.py`: This script fetches ink data and updates the contributor leaderboard in the `README.md`.
+- `generate_leaderboard.py`: This script reads the local ink data and updates the contributor leaderboard in this `README.md`.

 ## Usage in Inkwell App

-The Inkwell mobile application fetches the `inks.json` file from this repository on startup to provide users with a comprehensive list of inks for their collection tracking.
-This allows the app to stay updated with the latest ink data without requiring app updates.
+The Inkwell mobile application fetches the compiled `json_data/inks.json` and `json_data/pens.json` files from this repository on startup.
+This allows the app to stay updated with the latest data without requiring app updates.